harshita2201301024/obsidian/data/personal/Overall Investment.md

 3. 18 lakh plot > 0rs per month
    this also in dutta colony. currently a plot.
 15 * 45. same 100 gaj.
 4. 13 lakh house -> 3k per month
-   this is very old construction. front is 6 only. it's 28 gaj only.
+   this is very old construction. front is 6 only. it's 28 gaj only.  it's in purewal colony panipat.
 5. 60 lakh house -> 6.5k per month
-   90 gaj house. ground and first floor. ground floor, my monther in law lives and first floor is on rent 6.6k per month.
+   90 gaj house. ground and first floor. ground floor, my monther in law lives and first floor is on rent 6.6k per month.  it's in purewal colony.

+   I live in dubai and looking for a studi